January is National Baking Month, so even though I bake year-round (including microwave English Muffin…

 - Stir in warmed (95-100F) water and yeast water (if using instead of dry yeast) with a wooden spoon.
 Switch to a plastic scraper if you have one and continue mixing and turning just until dough is evenly moistened and pulls away from sides of the bowl.
 It’s not necessary to stir vigorously, just enough so the flour is mixed in.Note: warming the water and yeast water helps speed the proofing process but is not necessary.

 - Cover bowl with plastic wrap (a plastic shower cap works great!) and let stand 15-30 minutes.
 Now give the dough a slap and fold about 12 times until the dough gets smooth and feels a little taught.
-If you skip this step you'll still get a great loaf of bread.
-Folding helps stretch the gluten and improves the holes, or 'crumb'.
+If the dough doesn't smooth out, be sure you are folding completely over the ball of dough, not part way across, before starting the next stretch and fold.
+If you skip the slap and fold you'll still get a great loaf of bread, but folding helps stretch the gluten and improves the holes, or 'crumb'.

 - Cover bowl with plastic and let stand at warm room temperature (at least 70F up to 78F) 18-24 hours until the dough is at least doubled in volume.
 It may get very bubbly.